zacharyr0th/website/public/articles/web-2.md

 Usage of the internet since the onset of Web 2 has been primarily oriented around user-generated content (social media & e-commerce), which has enabled monopolistic, rent-seeking intermediaries to take a stranglehold on physical and digital content distribution channels.
 Many companies have acquired undue influence concerning what billions of people see and buy.

+## Web Eras Defined
-For clarity’s sake, below is a one-line description of each time period.
+For clarity's sake, below is a one-line description of each time period.

 Web 1 = Content delivery networks.
 (1990-2004)